mhkejade/DiaryApp/README.md

 ## Development server

 1. Run `ng serve` for a dev server.
-Navigate to `http://localhost:4200/`.
+Navigate to `http://localhost:4200/` (or issue `npm install` then `npm start` in a bash shell).
 The app will automatically reload if you change any of the source files.

 2. In file src\app\services\diary.service.ts make sure that the hardcoded endpoints correct e.g. localhost:7001/api/diary/xxxx  (for enhancement)